balajijudaya/7shiftsexercise/README.md

 OK
 ```

-Note that with version v1.2 the pod was not successfully updated.
-With an ERROR exit, we could make a rollout undo to revert the version.
+When updating to version v1.2 the pod was not successfully updated.
+Checking an ERROR exit, we could make a rollout undo to revert the version.

 ```console
 $ kubectl -n 7shifts set image deployment/container1-deploy container1=leafarlins/7shifts:c1-v1.2